KEO-cls-eedi/specification/doc/clseedi.md

 MQTT SHALL be used to exchange messages between the backend and a local device
 <span id="REQ-7"><a href="#REQ-7">[REQ-7]</a></span>.
-Two distinct topics shall be used to transmit messages
+Two distinct base topics shall be used to transmit messages with the local device
 <span id="REQ-8"><a href="#REQ-8">[REQ-8]</a></span>:

 * one topic for messages from the backend to the local device
 * one topic for messages from the local device to the backend

+To exchange messages with a subsequent device the base topics SHALL be extended with a unique id of that device
+<span id="REQ-70"><a href="#REQ-70">[REQ-70]</a></span>.
+The topic extension SHALL consist of the name of the layer, within which the following id uniquely identifies the subsequent device, and the unique id itself <span id="REQ-71"><a href="#REQ-71">[REQ-71]</a></span>.
+In the current version only subsequent devices connected to the local device via EEBUS SHIP protocol are supported.
+Only `ship` SHALL be used as the layer name and the SHIP ID as the id of the subsequent device
+<span id="REQ-51"><a href="#REQ-51">[REQ-51]</a></span>.

-This specification does not dictate specific topics. **For any use of CLS.EEDI, close coordination between the backend and the operators of the local devices is required to find a suitable and appropriate scheme for topics**.
+This specification does not dictate specific base topics. **For any use of CLS.EEDI, close coordination between the backend and the operators of the local devices is required to find a suitable and appropriate scheme for topics**.

 ## Example topic scheme

 Assuming we have a backend and two local devices:

-* Device A with a unique identifier `A`
+* Device A with a unique identifier `A` with a subsequent device `ship1`
 * Device B with a unique identifier `B`

 The backend wants to send messages to either of those devices.
 When receiving messages the backend needs to be able to identify which local device has sent the message.
 Topics can be chosen accordingly.

-The backend subscribes to `clseedi/from-localdevice/+` to receive messages from both devices.
-For sending, the backend can publish to `clseedi/to-localdevice/A` and `clseedi/to-localdevice/B`.
-Device A subscribes to `clseedi/to-localdevice/A` and publishes to `clseedi/from-localdevice/A`.
-Device B subscribes to `clseedi/to-localdevice/B` and publishes to `clseedi/from-localdevice/B`.
+The backend subscribes to `clseedi/from-localdevice/#` to receive messages from both local devices and their subsequent devices.
+For sending, the backend can publish to `clseedi/to-localdevice/A` or `clseedi/to-localdevice/A/ship/shipId1` and `clseedi/to-localdevice/B`.
+Device A subscribes to
+`clseedi/to-localdevice/A/#` and publishes to `clseedi/from-localdevice/A` or `clseedi/from-localdevice/A/ship/shipId1`.
+Device B subscribes to
+`clseedi/to-localdevice/B` and publishes to `clseedi/from-localdevice/B`.

 @startuml
 rectangle "Device A" as A
+rectangle "Subsequent device 'ship1'" as A1
 rectangle "Device B" as B
 cloud Broker
 cloud Backend